davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_USAF_v005 downloads vaccines by county data
 * Coronavirus_Statistics_USAF_v005 explores population by age in vaccines data
 * Coronavirus_Statistics_USAF_v005 compares % vaccinated and population in state and summed county data
+* Coronavirus_Statistics_USAF_v005 compares evolution of % vaccinated by age by data source for a specific state